 Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to other opioid analgesics; cor pulmonale; acute alcoholism; delirium tremens; severe CNS depression; convulsive disorders; increased cerebrospinal or intracranial pressure; head injury; obstructive airway disease (in addition to asthma); known or suspected mechanical GI obstruction or any disease that affects bowel transit; suspected surgical abdomen (eg, acute appendicitis or pancreatitis); use with or within 14 days of MAO inhibitors; pregnancy and during labor and delivery; children <12 years of age; Additional product specific contraindications: Codeine Contin: acute pain; intermittent or short duration pain that can be managed with alternative pain medication; breast-feeding

-Immediate release tablet: 15 mg to 30 mg every 6 to 8 hours as needed (maximum: 120 mg/day)
+Immediate release tablet: 15 mg to 30 mg every 6 to 8 hours as needed (maximum: 120 mg/day).

 Oral solution: 5 mL (25 mg) every 6 to 8 hours as needed.

-Alternative recommendations (off-label use in US): Reported doses vary; range: 7.5 to 120 mg/day as a single dose or in divided doses (Bolser 2006; Smith 2010); Note: The American College of Chest Physicians does not recommend the routine use of codeine as an antitussive in patients with upper respiratory infections (Bolser 2006).
+Alternative recommendation (off-label use in US): Reported doses vary; range: 7.5 to 120 mg/day as a single dose or in divided doses (Bolser 2006; Smith 2010); Note: The American College of Chest Physicians does not recommend the routine use of codeine as an antitussive in patients with upper respiratory infections (Bolser 2006).

-Pain management (analgesic): Note: These are guidelines and do not represent the maximum doses that may be required in all patients.
+Pain management (analgesic): Oral: Note: These are guidelines and do not represent the maximum doses that may be required in all patients.
 Doses should be titrated to pain relief/prevention.

 Immediate release (tablet, oral solution): Initial: 15 to 60 mg every 4 hours as needed; maximum total daily dose: 360 mg/day; patients with prior opioid exposure may require higher initial doses.
 Note: The American Pain Society recommends an initial dose of 30 to 60 mg for adults with moderate pain (American Pain Society 2008).

 Controlled release: Codeine Contin [Canadian product]: Note: Titrate at intervals of ≥48 hours until adequate analgesia has been achieved.
 Daily doses >600 mg/day should not be used; patients requiring higher doses should be switched to an opioid approved for use in severe pain.
-In patients who receive both Codeine Contin and an immediate release or combination codeine product for breakthrough pain, the rescue dose of the immediate release codeine product should be ≤12.5% of the total daily Codeine Contin dose.
+In patients who receive both Codeine Contin and an immediate release or combination codeine product for breakthrough pain, the rescue dose of immediate release codeine product should be ≤12.5% of the total daily Codeine Contin dose.